-ASOS requires all of its suppliers and Brands to:
+ASOS requires all suppliers and Brands to:

-- Share this Policy with their sourcing teams and their supply network. - Request the name of the species of animal used in products (both common and scientific name) and the country of origin of where the animal was reared from the material supplier and promptly share this information with ASOS, upon ASOS' request. - Test materials for fibre composition and submit third-party laboratory test reports to the ASOS Technical team prior to the shipment of products (please note this applies to ASOS OB Brands suppliers only). - Clearly label the type of animal derived material on the product care label and description. - Include the term "faux" on the product care label and description of products containing synthetic animal materials. - Visually check all products to ensure they comply with this Policy prior to shipment. - ASOS conducts visual product spot checks and third- party laboratory testing on any materials it suspects to be a prohibited material. - Products which do not comply with this Policy will be removed from sale immediately and returned to the supplier at the supplier's cost.
-If
+- o Share this Policy with their sourcing teams and their supply network. - Request the name of the species of animal used in our products (both common and scientific name) and the country of origin of where the animal was reared from the material supplier, and share this information with ASOS. - Test materials for fibre composition and submit third-party lab test report to the ASOS Technical team prior to product shipment (Own brand only). - Clearly label the type of animal derived material on the product care label and description. - o Include the term faux on the product care label and description of products containing synthetic animal materials. - o Visually check all products to ensure they comply with this policy prior to